bekiralti/reverseproxy/README.md

 > [!NOTE]
 > Since I am still not very familiar with Javascript, I had to vibecode the Javascript file.
-> I want to rewrite this though
+> It needs to be rewritten though.

 # How this Reverseproxy was built?